 Grilled Cheese with Peppers

 - 1 tablespoons olive oil or more if needed

-- 2 medium yellow onions (about 8 oz), sliced
+- 2 (4-ounce) yellow onions sliced

 - 1 tablespoon minced ginger